-This series of 5 lessons is aimed at pupils aged 10-11 years (KS2 Year 6 in England).
-They are introduced to variables and develop their understanding through a mixture of unplugged and practical programming activities.
-Pupils design and program the micro:bit to be a star-jump and step counter and a family activity selector.
+This series of five lessons is aimed at pupils aged 10-11 years.
+They are introduced to variables and develop their understanding of planning, coding and debugging through a mixture of unplugged and practical programming activities.

-The sequence comprises 5 lessons of approximately 60 minutes each:
+The sequence comprises five lessons of approximately 60 minutes each:

 - Describing with variables